 It depends on the way you use it.
 For starters, your video or post can be deleted or suspended, as well as your account.
 On YouTube, you can get copyright claims, and all the revenue will go to the holder of the rights.
 If you copy and sell other’s music, there can be a court case.

 What evidence do I need to copyright my book or novel?

 Usually, all you need is a file with the creation date to prove that you had it first.
 All the digital files have such traces automatically.

 These are the basics everyone should know about copyright to protect their work and do not violate anyone’s rights.
 Try to use copyright free materials, always credit the author when citing, and be respectful to other creators.

-Vitalii Anufriiev is a co-founder and marketing professional at WritingMetier.
+Vitalii Anufriiev is a co-founder and CEO at WritingMetier.
 His areas of interest include digital marketing, brand strategy, and the use of social media for business growth.